open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/automatic/_index.md

 ## Supported libraries and frameworks

-A number of popular NodeJS libraries are auto-instrumented.
+A number of popular Node.js libraries are auto-instrumented.
 For the full list, see
 [Supported instrumentation](https://github.com/open-telemetry/opentelemetry-js-contrib/tree/main/metapackages/auto-instrumentations-node#supported-instrumentations).